 This system is ideal for rooms that don’t have a surround sound system.
 It’s a beautiful choice for a bedroom or a smaller living area.
 But it also sounds great in a home theater.

-Sonos has a great surround sound system that will change the way you listen to music.
-The built-in amplifier, wireless speakers, and passive subwoofer provide outstanding sound that’s easy to set up and use.
-If you consider adding a surround sound system to your home theater setup, Sonos is an excellent choice.
+Sonos has an amazing surround sound system that will change the way you listen to music.
+Built-in amps, wireless speakers, and passive subwoofer make it easy to set up and use.
+Sonos is a great option if you want to add a surround sound system to your home theater setup.

 JBL 9.1 soundbar is a fantastic choice if you’re looking for an all-in-one option.
 It will connect to any device you want, including the TV, so you won’t be limited to what you can listen to.
 The low bass note produces superior sound with little distortion.